Taxiway Uniform

 Scope

-Investigation work is underway to complete design of a new 2,000-foot taxiway at Sky Harbor International Airport.
+Mobilization is expected in June 2024 to begin construction of the new 2,000-foot taxiway at Sky Harbor International Airport.
 This new infrastructure will bridge the north and south airfields on the west end of the airport, allowing for better aircraft flow and streamlined airfield operations.
 Work will consist of multiple phases.
 This will including major utility relocation, west airport roadway reconfiguration and modifications to existing airport facilities to include West Air Cargo and Aviation Facilities and Services Complex.
-Major construction activities for enabling work are currently scheduled to begin in 2023 with an anticipated project completion date of early 2026.
+Major construction activities for enabling work will begin in 2024 with an anticipated project completion date of mid-2027.

 Status